 15D.9 For the purpose of calculating the maximum Insurance Wager that a player can make for the hand, any House Money Wagers and payouts shall not be included in the player’s original bet.

-15D.10 At the completion of the hand when determining that the player has a winning wager under rule 5.1, any House Money Wagers and payouts still remaining in the House Money Betting area shall be paid at odds of 1 to 1 with the exception of Blackjack, which (subject to rule 10.3) shall be paid at the odds inscribed on the table layout.
-At the completion of the hand when determining that the player has a losing wager under rule 5.1, any House Money Wagers and payouts still remaining in the House Money Betting area shall lose.
-At the completion of the hand when determining that the player has a standoff under rule 5.1, any House Money Wagers and payouts still remaining in the House Money betting area shall be considered to be a standoff.
+15D.10 At the completion of the hand when determining that the player has a winning wager under rule 5.1, any House Money Wagers and payouts still remaining in the House Money betting area shall be paid at odds of 1 to 1 with the exception of Blackjack, which (subject to rule 10.3) shall be paid at the odds inscribed on the table layout.
+At the completion of the hand when determining that the player has a losing wager under rule 5.1, any House Money Wagers and payouts still remaining in the House Money betting area shall lose.
+At the completion of the hand when determining that the player has a Stand Off under rule 5.1, any House Money Wagers and payouts still remaining in the House Money betting area shall be considered to be a Stand Off.

-15D.11 When the dealer achieves a Blackjack, all House Money Wagers and payouts still in play shall constitute stand offs.
+15D.11 When the dealer achieves a Blackjack, all House Money Wagers and payouts still in play shall constitute Stand Offs.

-15D.12 House Money may not be played in conjunction with any other Blackjack side bet, with the exception of Perfect Pair or Any Pair.
+15D.12 House Money may not be played in conjunction with any other Blackjack side bet, with the exception of Perfect Pair ,Any Pair or Lucky Match.

 15E Let It Ride Wagers

-15E.1 The casino operator may, at is discretion, offer the players the opportunity to place Let it Ride Wagers in accordance with this section.
+15E.1 The Casino Operator may, at is discretion, offer the players the opportunity to place Let it Ride Wagers in accordance with this section.

-15E.2 Where the option is offered and the game is played at a table with a layout cloth marked in a manner similar to that shown in appendix 7, any player may elect to place a Let it Ride Wager at the time of placement of his/her initial wager as provided in rule 5.1.
-The Let it Ride Wager shall be placed in the designated area of the layout as shown in appendix 7, that corresponds to the Box in which the initial wager was placed.
+15E.2 Where the option is offered and the game is played at a table with a layout cloth clearly indicating the availability of this option , any player may elect to place a Let it Ride Wager at the time of placement of his/her initial wager as provided in rule 5.1.
+The Let it Ride Wager shall be placed in the designated area of the layout that corresponds to the Box in which the initial wager was placed.

 15E.3 The amount of a Let it Ride Wager shall be displayed on the sign at the table indicating the wager limits applying at the table.